Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 	- I believe the most effective path is to use Wix Velo to build the platform.
 It's very powerful and flexible.
 Has little maintenance cost.
 Has database managing right into the platform.
 It's looks really good to build on, and it would be the quickest and easiest to maintain.
 	- Let's split the features into parts and create a rough roadmap with 2-weeks milestones
 		- Profile page for each facilitator
+		- Events page
+			- Calendar view of events in chronological order
+			- Filtering by event type and location
+			- Show map with events locations?
 		- Event page for each event
-		- Calendar view of events in chronological order and with filtering by event type and location
 		- Facilitators page
 		-
 	- Here is a rough roadmap: